Resources: Religious Programs / Spiritual Resources

 Prison Mindfulness Institute (Prison Dharma Network )

-Goal is to provide prisoners, prison staff and prison volunteers, with the most effective, proven tools for rehabilitation, self-transformation, and personal & professional development through mindfulness-based interventions (MBI’s).
-The Prison Dharma Network works with volunteers who offer meditation inside prisons.
-Its Books Behind Bars program will mail mindfulness, meditation, and Buddhism to people inside prison. its Prison Dharma Press sells additional books about buddhism and meditation in prison.
+The goal is to provide prisoners, prison staff, and prison volunteers with the most effective, proven tools for rehabilitation, self-transformation, and personal & professional development through mindfulness-based interventions (MBI’s).
+The Prison Dharma Network/Prison Mindfulness Institute (PMI) works with volunteers who offer meditation inside prisons.
+Its Books Behind Bars program will mail mindfulness, meditation, and Buddhist books to people inside prison.
+It also offers the Path of Freedom (Mindfulness-Based Emotional Intelligence) correspondence course.
+The Path of Freedom (and other courses by PMI) can also be found on the Edovo App (currently available in hundreds of US prisons).

 Educational Resources, Religious Programs / Spiritual Resources